 by Carissa Bryce Christensen

-Carissa Bryce Christensen is a founder and managing partner of the Tauri Group, in Alexandria, VA.
+Carissa Bryce Christensen is a founder and managing partner of the Tauri Group, an analytical consulting firm in Alexandria, VA.
 The Tauri Group delivers systems analysis for the space enterprise, technology assessment for weapons of mass destruction threat reduction and strategic IT support.